HazyResearch/based/README.md

     --model "hazyresearch/mamba-360m" \
     --model "hazyresearch/attn-360m"
 ```
-Optionally, if you have access to multiple GPUs, you can pass the `-p` flag to run each evaluation in parallel.
+Optionally, if you have access to multiple GPUs, you can pass the `-p` flag to run each evaluation on a different GPU.
 To run a 100 samples for each task, use the `--limit=100` option.

 Below we include the results produced from running the command above.
 Note: the results below are on the new models trained and evaluated with the cleaned-up code in this repository.
 As a result, the results reported in our paper differ slightly.